Skip to main content

 Date Casting

 By default, TinyORM will cast the created_at and updated_at columns to instances of QDateTime.
-You may cast additional date attributes by defining additional date casts within your model's u_casts data member unordered map.
+You may cast additional date attributes by defining additional date casts within your model's u_casts static data member unordered map.
 Typically, dates should be cast using the CastType::QDateTime, CastType::QDate, or CastType::Timestamp cast types.

 To specify the format that should be used when actually storing a model's dates within your database, you should define a u_dateFormat data member on your model: